TMorville/tmorville.github.io/_projects/test2.md

 ---
-title:
+title: Inverted pendulum using learning
-layout: single
-sitemap: projects
-permalink: /projects/
 ---

 > ### Inverted pendulum using learning